renzexuan2002-lang/multiple-imputation-mice-R/README.md

 For `wkhtot`, the observed distribution shows a sharper peak at 40 hours, reflecting the standard full-time working week.
 Imputed values are more dispersed, suggesting that respondents with missing working hours are more likely to be part-time workers whose hours are less regular.

 For `wkhct`, imputed values show a  wider distribution compared to observed values.
-This is consistent with the possibility that respondents with missing contracted hours may lack a formal contract altogether — such as the self-employed or those working in family businesses-leading to greater uncertainty in the imputation model.
+This is consistent with the possibility that respondents with missing contracted hours may lack a formal contract altogether — such as the self-employed or those working in family businesses — leading to greater uncertainty in the imputation model.

 ### Strip plots